 By Jesus saying, "If you do not believe I am He," points to the absolute necessity of faith in receiving salvation, and in one of our studies He tells them, “I am the way and the truth and the life.
 No one comes to the Father except through me.
 (John 14:6)

 VERSE 25: "So they said to him, "Who are you?"
 Jesus said to them, "Just what I have been telling you from the beginning."

-This statement implies the self existence of the Messiah; a term beyond the grasp of these hearers.
+This statement implied the self-existence of the Messiah but was a term beyond the grasp of these hearers.